Precautions, Information, and Impact.

 St. Patrick’s will be gradually offering opportunities to pray and receive the sacrament of Penance in the weeks ahead.

-Starting this Saturday, May 30, confessions will be heard in the main church from 4:00 to 5:00 in the afternoon, under the following conditions:
+Starting Saturday, May 30, confessions will be heard in the main church from 4:00 to 5:00 in the afternoon, under the following conditions:

 All penitents must wear a face mask or covering; you won’t be admitted to the church unless your mouth and nose are covered.